Lisbon is one of the most beautiful cities in Europe.

-I’ve been lucky enough to spend over two weeks in Lisbon over the last two years and have never gotten bored, and I know it’s a city I’ll return to time and again.
+I’ve been lucky enough to spend over three weeks in Lisbon over the last two years and have never gotten bored, and I know it’s a city I’ll return to time and again.

 But I know that many people travel with a limited amount of time, so this Lisbon itinerary is for people who only have a limited amount of time.